 “One of the problems of the super-rich is everyone wants to take a bite of their ear.
 There are queues of people trying to sell them something,” says Prestel.
 “They are actually quite lonely.
 So when they come to our events they find themselves in a crowd of peers, something that almost never happens to them, and they love it.”

 This year Tobias Prestel and Katja Muelheim celebrate ten years of organising the leading conferences for family offices and ultra high net worth individuals

 The coronavirus (COVID-19) epidemic has seen conferneces this summer cancelled, as the whole point of the event is to be in a room with other mega-wealthy people, which can’t be replicated online.
-However, teh German Family Office Forum in Wiesbaden took place in September adn the “The Family Office Forum Zurich,” is scehduled to happen in Zurich this December and the regulars are already booking their hotel suites.
+However, teh German Family Office Forum in Wiesbaden took place in September adn the “The Family Office Forum Zurich,” is scehduled to happen in Zurich on April 13-14 and the regulars are already booking their hotel suites.

 The pair got their start when they organised an event for wealthy Germans in Wiesbaden in 2010.
 The core concept is that the Ultra High Net Worths (UHNW as they are known in the private banking business) can come to the event for free, which is already a fairly radical idea, but the clincher is that those people with something to sell – private bankers, fund managers, high powered lawyers and posh school reps – have to pay to attend.
 And that is only if they can get invited.
 And it is very, very hard to get invited if you are selling something.

 "It's like a disco where there are more girls than boys," says Prestel.
 "We try to filter out the solution providers and provide a space where UHNW can feel comfortable amongst their peers.”